syed-ifham/cli-file-organizer/README.md

 ▶️ How to Use

 1️⃣ Compile the Project
-javac -d out src/main/java/com/yourname/organizer/cli/OrganizerCLI.java
+javac -d out organizer/cli/OrganizerCLI.java

 2️⃣ Run the Tool
-java -cp out com.yourname.organizer.cli.OrganizerCLI <directory> --by extension
+java -cp out organizer.cli.OrganizerCLI <directory> --by extension

 or

-java -cp out com.yourname.organizer.cli.OrganizerCLI <directory> --by size
+java -cp out organizer.cli.OrganizerCLI <directory> --by size

 📊 Example Output
 Scanning directory: /Downloads